-- 28. Even though Ministers have different levers over different public services, again, the pandemic has shown how dependent Wales is on effective public services and as such how dependent they are in constructive and collaborative working relationships between employers and their workforce.
-The public sector has demonstrated the benefits of a productive and engaged workforce and has risen to the challenges of the COVID-19 pandemic, working effectively across sectors to deliver those services. - 29.
+- 29. Once again, the COVID 19 pandemic demonstrated how dependent Wales is on effective public services and in turn how mutually dependent they are on constructive and collaborative working relationships between employers and their workforce.
+The public sector has demonstrated the benefits of a productive and engaged workforce and rose to the challenges of the COVID-19 pandemic, working effectively across sectors to deliver key services. - 30.
 The existing social partnership arrangements have been used effectively to manage a whole range of workforce and service delivery issues, but there is not enough wider representation in decision making in public bodies.
-Those closest to public service delivery (workers and their employers) are not always being involved in the discussions around decisions to improve public services, therefore their expertise and insights are not being utilised.
-Better quality public services take on the views of the workers and employers who deliver these services. - 30.
-The COVID-19 pandemic has also shown the importance of flexibility to respond to the local and sectoral dimensions of a national challenge.
-Taken together, this has highlighted the need for a system of social partnership which incorporates local and sectoral flexibility within a framework that ensures all partners are able to operate in a joined-up and connected way which is embedded across devolved public services at the national, sectoral and local levels. - 31.
-It is important to understand and harness the potential leverage that procurement has to deliver socially responsible outcomes almost £7bn of public money is spent each year by the devolved Welsh public sector.
+Those closest to public service delivery (workers and their employers) are not always being involved in the discussions around decisions to improve public services, their expertise and insights are not always being utilised.
+Better quality public services take on the views of the workers and employers who deliver these services. - 31.
+The COVID-19 pandemic showed the importance of flexibility to respond to the local and sectoral dimensions of a national challenge.
+It has highlighted the need for a system of social partnership which incorporates local and sectoral flexibility within a framework that ensures all partners are able to operate in a joined-up and connected way which is embedded across devolved public services at the national, sectoral and local levels. - 32.
+It is important to understand and harness the potential leverage that procurement has to deliver socially responsible outcomes around £7bn of public money is spent each year by the devolved Welsh public sector.
 Workers delivering public services under the employment of private and third sector organisations cannot rely solely on agreements made by the Social Partnership Council and are reliant on the effective management of procurement contracts.
 However, it is important not to overstate the impact that public procurement can have.
 In some sectors, for example food, the public sector represents only a small proportion of the overall market in Wales.